BrianLima/OverFy/README.md

 ***

-Welcome to OverFy, a simple way to add information about the song you are listening to into Rivatuner Statistics Server!
+Welcome to OverFy, a simple way to add information about the song you are listening on Spotify to into Rivatuner Statistics Server!

 ![Application Main Window](Prints/MainWindowWithRiva.png)